barotto/libRocketDoc/pages/cpp_manual/rcss.md

 		return value.Get<T>();
 	}

-	EMP::Core::Variant value;
+	Rocket::Core::Variant value;
 	Unit unit;
 };
 ```

-Each property stores the unit its value is in and the value itself as a variant type (EMP::Core::Variant), which is a structure capable of storing a multitude of types.
+Each property stores the unit its value is in and the value itself as a variant type (Rocket::Core::Variant), which is a structure capable of storing a multitude of types.
 To retrieve the value from the variant, use the templated Get<>() function on the property or the variant itself.
 The type you should request the value as depends on the property's unit:

-* UNKNOWN and STRING values should be requested as EMP::Core::String types.
+* UNKNOWN and STRING values should be requested as Rocket::Core::String types.
 * KEYWORD values should be requested as int types.
 Keyword values are stored as integers for speed; to check what the value means, you can compare it to the constant values defined in <Rocket/Core/StyleSheetKeywords.h>.
 For custom keyword properties, see below.
 * NUMBER, PX, EM and PERCENT values should be requested as float types.
 The exact meaning of the value depends on the unit.